djpapzin/Comment-Scope/TO_DO.md

 - [ ] Have option to download comments as CSV and JSON
 - [ ] Remove thh icon in "comment summary"
 - [ ] Break down app.py into different modules/functions (refactor it)
+- [ ] Add "i" (information icon) for each of the topics when a mouse hovers over it.